tkaemming/django-orderable/README.markdown

     </code>

-5. For any models that you would like to be ordered through the change list, have these models extend `orderable.models.Orderable`, and have their admin objects implement or extend `orderable.admin.OrderableAdmin`.
+5. For any models that you would like to be ordered through the change list, have these models extend `orderable.models.OrderableModel`, and have their admin classes implement or extend `orderable.admin.OrderableAdmin`.
 6. Make sure that in your ModelAdmin, the `list_per_page` attribute is set to a value that is greater than the possible number of objects (this attribute defaults to 100).
 If you're looking to order an inordinate number